-Lead support is provided by The Andy Warhol Foundation for the Visual Arts.
+Lead support is provided by The Aileen Getty Foundation and The Andy Warhol Foundation for the Visual Arts.

-Additional support provided by Visionary Women and Pasadena Art Alliance.
+Additional support is provided by Pasadena Art Alliance and Visionary Women.

-Exhibitions at MOCA are supported by the MOCA Fund for Exhibitions with generous funding provided by Judith Angerman, Earl and Shirley Greif Foundation, Nathalie Marciano and Julie Miyoshi.
+Exhibitions at MOCA are supported by the MOCA Fund for Exhibitions with generous funding provided by Earl and Shirley Greif Foundation.